wjma90/google-drive-upload/CONTRIBUTING.md

 -   Add a functions only if you are going to use it multiple times, otherwise use the code directly, exceptions can be made where it can make the script messier.
 -   For more info, start from [tldp guide](https://www.tldp.org/LDP/Bash-Beginners-Guide/html/chap_01.html).

+Additional rules to follow:

+- Always use force write ( >| ), even in case of writing to /dev/null

 ### Pull Request Guidelines

 The following guidelines will increase the likelihood that your pull request will get accepted: